Chaozhuang22/chaozhuang22.github.io/_posts/2023-10-02-to-detailed.md

 Since this workflow requires reimporting the optimized design into a second study within the same model file (similar to a [COMSOL tutorial](https://www.comsol.jp/model/optimization-of-an-extruded-mbb-beam-75211)), generating a compact .m file is currently not supported by COMSOL.
 If you're interested in accessing the .mph file, please feel free to contact either me or [my supervisor](https://samurai.nims.go.jp/profiles/yoshikawa_genki?locale=en).

 **Funding**: This work is funded by the National Institute for Materials Science (NIMS) and the University of Tsukuba, Japan.

+**Interested in Exploring the Frontiers of MEMS Sensor Technology?**

+Join me on this fascinating journey through the world of microelectromechanical systems.
+Through my COMSOL tutorials and project showcases, you'll get a firsthand look at how innovation and precision engineering come together in the field of nanotechnology.

+🔗 Check Out My Projects: Explore my [Project Portfolio](https://chaozhuang22.github.io/featured/) for a deeper dive into my work and the advanced methodologies I employ in MEMS sensor optimization.

+💡 Got Questions or Ideas?
+I love discussing new concepts and challenges.
+Reach out to me directly for insights, collaborations, or just a stimulating technical conversation.
+Contact Me via [LinkedIn](https://www.linkedin.com/in/cz4/) or [email](mailto:zhuang.chao95@gmail.com).